Warm oils poured directly onto your skin.

 DIY massage oil candles are lit like ordinary candles, but the oil pool that forms can be used as a warm massage oil.
 It can be poured direct on the skin.
 Full video at the end

 If you’ve not come across massage oil candles before, then you’re in for a treat.
 They’re romantic, all-natural, and easy to make yourself.
 Though they look like traditional candles, they’re actually a solid body oil blended with essential oils.
 Once lit, the oils melt at a warm temperature that can be poured directly into your hand and massaged into the skin.
 Pure bliss!

 The tutorial below will take you through how to make massage oil candles and the links are there to help you find the right ingredients and materials.
 The process of making them is very quick – once all of your ingredients are assembled it’s literally a matter of minutes before your candles are poured.

-The video above shows you how it’s done and also gives a demo of how you’d pour the warm oil into your hand.
+The video at the end shows you how it’s done and also gives a demo of how you’d pour the warm oil into your hand.
 After they’ve set, you can decorate the tins and use the candles immediately.
 Massage oil candles make great gifts for Valentine’s Day, anniversaries, bridal showers, and wedding favors.

 Massage Oil Candle Recipe

 makes two 100 ml / 3.4 oz candles